UVA-DSI/2017-bootcamp-git-intro/exercises.md

 * leave a comment on a specific line of code
 * how to make the most use of the collaboration tools

-# Hands-on work via command line
+# Hands-on work via command line - Part III
 *with assistance upon request*

 * forking a repository